 Program Subject Year Semester

 M.Sc.
 Chemistry 2 III

-Course Code Course Title Course Type
+Course Code Course Course Type

-CHE505 Nanochemistry ar nd Applications Generic Elective
+CHE505 Nanochemistry a Generic Elective

-Credit Н ours Per Week (L-T- ·P)
+Credit Н ·P)

 L Т Р

 2 2 - -

-Maximum Marks C IA EA
+Maximum Marks C EA

 100 30 70

-The course is to provide a comprehensive understanding of generic methodologies, material chemistry, characterization methods, and practical applications in nanotechnology, with a focus on the classification of nanostructures, the preparation and properties of nanoparticles, various characterization techniques, and their application in fields such as nanobiology, nanosensors, and nanomedicine, emphasizing the fundamental principles and practical utilization of nanoscale materials and technologies.
+The course is to provide a comprehensive understanding of generic methodologies, material chemistry, characterization methods, and practical applications in nanotechnology, with a focus on the classification of nanostructures, the preparation and properties of nanoparticles, various characterization techniques, and their application.